yanfrimmel/PrehistoricWorld/README.md

 # PrehistoricWorld
 An Attempt to implement a simple 2d survival game written in C as a back-end layer over SDL 2 library to interface with Haskell, while using Haskell to implement the game logic.
+The project host OS is Linux and the build targets are Windows & Linux.

 * To build:
 ```bash